SNU-LIST/DeepRF/README.md

 > cd demo\
 > ./1_exc_generation.sh

-This shell script is to run the RF generation module in the paper, and the execution time was approximately 23 hours in our machine.\
+The execution time was roughly 30 minutes per DRL run.\
 If the .sh file is not executable, use following command.
 > chmod +x 1_exc_generation.sh